 KARL JASPERS AWARD

 The Association for the Advancement of Philosophy and Psychiatry (AAPP) holds an annual competition for students and trainees.
-Eligibility includes medical students, graduate students in philosophy, psychology and related fields, and residents and fellows in psychiatry.
+Eligibility includes undergraduate students, graduate students in philosophy, psychology and related fields, medical students, and residents and fellows in psychiatry.
+Entrants must meet eligibility requirements as of the dates of authorship and submission.

 Winning submissions will be offered publication, following appropriate review and editing to meet journal guidelines, in the electronic version of Philosophy, Psychiatry, & Psychology.
 The home universities or training programs of the award winners will be notified of the outcome.
 In addition, the winning entry will be announced at our AAPP Annual Meeting.
 The award carries a cash prize of $350 and recognition in AAPP publications.